-Betty Wragge is another of those ery young "old-timers" in radio very young "old-timers" in radio dramatics.
+Betty Wragge is another of those very young "old-timers" in radio dramatics.
 She plays the top role in Procter & Gamble's "Pepper Young's Family" opposite Curtis Arnall, Omaha lad.

-Recently a popularity poll was taken for that type of show known in the radio art as "the script show,"

-but known to radio listeners as "serials."
+Recently a popularity poll was taken for that type of show known in the radio art as "the script show," but known to radio listeners as in 12 midwestern states, probably including Nebraska.

-"Pepper Young's Family," the Camay show, rated as "an ideal show for women, children and men," in 12 midwestern states, probably ers because of Curtis Arnall, former only a decade ago was playing a brother-sister act with her real brother, Eddie, on a show starring
+"Pepper Young's Family," the Camay show, rated as "an ideal show for women, children and men," 12 midwestern states, probably popular she is being mentioned for a possible lead role in a forthcoming Broadway production.

-This feature has an especially large audience among Omaha listen-

-Central high school youth, who now plays the role of "Pepper Young."
-Opposite him is Betty Wragge, who,
+This feature has an especially large audience among Omaha listeners because of Curtis Arnall, former Central high school youth, who now plays the role of "Pepper Young."
+Opposite him is Betty Wragge, who, only a decade ago was playing a brother-sister act with her real brother, Eddie, on a show starring Raymond Knight.